Hunting Water for Moose

 • Snap twigs and sticks to really get the bull's attention.

 • Using a Javex bottle or moose calling cone can be used for more than sounding like a lovelorn cow.
-Dip it in the water and then let a stream of water flow from about two feet high, into the water.
+Dip it in the water and then let a stream of water flow from about two feet high into the water.
 This sounds very much like moose peeing in the pond.
-Not cool if you are a lifeguard, but a pretty regular occurrence I'm afraid.
+Not cool if you are a lifeguard, but it's a pretty regular occurrence I'm afraid.
 A few well-placed cow calls and bull grunts should be mixed into the thrashing and peeing.

 • Again, start on the quiet side and get louder.
 Don't overdo anything, although there really is no such thing as a wrong way to call or thrash.
-If you've ever heard a bull demolish a tree, or a cow call incessantly for a mate, you know what I mean.
+If you've ever heard a bull demolish a tree or a cow call incessantly for a mate, you know what I mean.

 The Ontario moose hunt is truly the most thrilling game.
 Calling in a moose around water is perhaps the peak of that hunting experience.